carbonext-tech/api-b2b-docs/docs/core-concepts/authorization.md

 UserId |	The user identification
 Name |	The user's name
 Email |	The user's email
-IsAdmin |	A boolean to identify if the user has admin privileges IsEmailValid |	A boolean to identify if the user's email has been verified CustomerId |	The ID of the customer the user or application is related to CustomerApplicationId |	The ID of the customer's application (key)
+IsEmailValid |	A boolean to identify if the user's email has been verified CustomerId |	The ID of the customer the user or application is related to CustomerApplicationId |	The ID of the customer's application (key)